 The best way to treat burned dog paws should relate to the severity of the burn.

-In the UAE, when the temperature reaches 38°C / 100°F, man-made ground is hot enough to boil water!
-In 55°C / 131°F, the ground temperature is hot enough to fry an egg within three minutes!?!
+With such temperatures, engineered ground surfaces get hot enough to boil water.
+And at 55°C / 131°F, the ground temperature is hot enough to fry an egg within three minutes!

 Signs of Burned Dog Paws

 - Rough or dry paw pads (a sign that your dog’s paws are wearing out or repeatedly exposed to overly hot asphalt or other surfaces)

 - Your dog won’t stop licking and chewing at their paws

 (a clear sign that paws are causing them discomfort or pain)

 - Your dog is limping, refusing to walk or reluctant to go outside

 The second you notice your dog’s paws are burned, or your dog showing signs of discomfort, run their paws under cool water or apply a soothing cool compress.